 About Big Data Analytics

 As the big data analytics discipline is normally offered as a postgraduate course, it is more likely that you will be awarded a postgraduate taught or research degree.
-If you do study an undergraduate level of degree, you will be awarded a Bachelor of Science (BSc).
 At postgraduate level, you will be awarded a Master of Science (MSc).
 Further study will award you a research degree, such as an MPhil or PhD.

 Your institution may offer part-time study options, which usually means that your degree will take four to six years.
 You may also be able to take a foundation programme, which is useful if you do not meet the entry requirements for your degree.